 This additional subtle force on ‘Oumuamua likely is caused by jets of gaseous material expelled from its surface.
 This same kind of outgassing affects the motion of many comets in our solar system. – David Farnocchia, report’s co-author

 Usually, comets emit vast amounts of gas and dust while being warmed by the sun.
-However, team scientist Olivier Hainaut of European Southern Observatory has a different theory than that of Farnocchia’s.
-He said that they didn’t come across any outgassing happening from ‘Oumuamua.
+However, team scientist Olivier Hainaut of the European Southern Observatory has a different theory than that of Farnocchia.
+He said they didn’t come across any outgassing from ‘Oumuamua.

 The team concludes that the object’s outgassing might have generated dust particles, but that’s quite a small amount, enough to boost speed but not enough to detect.